htcondor/pool-exerciser/docs/How_To_Add_Tests.md

 run on the Exerciser function just like normal HTCondor jobs, with a few small tweaks.
 To ensure your test will work on the Exerciser, follow these practices:

-- Move the folder containing all your test data into the tests dir.
+- Move the folder containing all your test data into the **tests** dir.
 This should contain the HTCondor submit file, any executable/s, and any other files necessary for proper test execution such as input files.
 Note that the name of this folder will be the name of the test known to the exerciser.
-For example, inside the tests dir is the test "checksum" which contains all the data for that test.
+For example, inside the **tests** dir is the subdir "checksum" which contains all the data for that test.
 The exerciser will refer to that test as "checksum" and all other tests the same way, so name this folder what you want to name the test.

 - Alternatively, you can specify a tests directory at runtime with the -t option.
 For more info on this option, read How_To_Use_Exerciser.
 The tests inside this directory should follow the same